rucio/documentation/docs/installing_server.md

    Please note that the __Application Identifier__ field will be the audience claim in the tokens acquired by the CERN Authorization Service.

-1. In the newly create Application, a new __SSO Registration__ is needed.
+1. In the newly created Application, a new __SSO Registration__ is needed.
    Please select OIDC in the
    \'Which protocol does your application use for authentication?\' question.
    At the same time, the two Rucio redirect URIs are neended as